Skip to main content

 Kinds of Online Coding Resources

-• E-courses.
-For students who like a highly structured and interactive learning experience, many sites offer free or low-cost courses.
-Some let beginners get a taste of programming and find out whether they want to pursue it.
-Others go into depth, testing a student’s knowledge with exams and challenges.
+• E-courses: For learners who like a highly structured and interactive learning experience, many sites offer free or low-cost courses.
+Some let beginners get a taste of programming and find out you want to pursue it.
+Others go into depth, testing your knowledge with exams and challenges.

-• Podcasts.
-Some students prefer learning by listening, such as while they’re walking or driving.
+• Podcasts: Some learners prefer learning by listening, such as while you’re walking or driving.
 Podcasts can come in many forms, from introductions to languages to interviews with experts, stories of self-taught programmers, and tips for finding programming work.

-• Books.
-Students can buy courses and workbooks from online sellers.
+• Books: Learners can buy courses and workbooks from online sellers.
 They can also find libraries of free e-books on sites such as GitHub and Reddit.

 Finding Online Coding Resources

-Whatever topic a student wants to learn, online coding resources aren’t difficult to find.
+Whatever topic an individual wants to learn, online coding resources aren’t difficult to find.
 Two useful strategies for locating them:

 • Use a search engine such as Google.
 Try search terms for a language, such as “JavaScript” or “Python,” together with words like “e-courses,” “tutorials,” or “videos.”